-'My Roof Is Gone': Hurricane Maria Slams Domenica, Heads For Puerto Rico
+'My Roof Is Gone': Hurricane Maria Slams Dominica, Heads For Puerto Rico

 The storm, with maximum sustained winds of 160 miles per hour, has fluctuated in intensity over the past day.
 That is likely to continue, the forecasters say.
 However, they add that "Maria is forecast to remain an extremely dangerous category 4 or 5 hurricane while it approaches the Virgin Islands and Puerto Rico."

-Maria is currently located about 65 miles west-northwest of the Caribbean island of Guadeloupe, moving west-northwest at about 9 miles per hour, according to the National Hurricane Center.
+Maria is currently located about 85 miles west of the Caribbean island of Guadeloupe, moving west-northwest at about 9 miles per hour, according to the National Hurricane Center.

 It says Puerto Rico and the U.S. Virgin Islands could see water levels rise 6 to 9 feet, "if the peak surge occurs at the time of high tide."
 The Leeward Islands and the British Virgin Islands could see water levels rise "by as much as 7 to 11 feet above normal tide levels."